Gaumont Champs Elysees

 On a large parcel at the corner of the Avenue des Champs Elysees and the Rue de Marignan, a massive Art Deco style office building was erected, which included an elegant brasserie at the ground floor, shops and a movie theatre located beside the front building.
 A rotunda was at the ground level on the way to the stalls.

-The Marignan Pathe open in 1933 with the luxury of a movie palace.
+The Marignan Pathe opened in 1933 with the luxury of a movie palace.
 The fine Art Deco style design included the Pathe rooster on the walls, a mezzanine and a deep balcony.
 The orchestra pit had iron work bannisters and the orchestra could move to the level of the stage.
 Seating 1,800 patrons, it was one of the biggest movie theatres in Paris after the Gaumont Palace, the Rex and the Paramount Opera.

 A 1957 refurbishing did not alter the design but the stage and orchestra pit were no longer used and stereo sound was installed.
 Many big premieres took place here and first run movies were presented.